 - Limitation: May not resolve deeper structural limitations, requiring further upgrades in the future.

-3. Want long-term flexibility and scalability?
-Rebuild (Transform and innovate)
+3. Rebuild (Transform and innovate)

 What it is